df8819/WinFunct/README.md

 ## Usage

-- Either download the latest [Release](https://github.com/df8819/WinFunct/releases), unpack the .zip file, right-click and select **Run as administrator** or:
+- Either download the latest [Release](https://github.com/df8819/WinFunct/releases), unpack the .zip file, right-click WinFunct.exe and select **Run as administrator** or:

 **1.** Navigate to the directory of your choice, click into the address bar, type **"cmd"** and hit Enter.